hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 that the contents of an object had been reviewed.
 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

+* You can preserve prior versions of an object by enabling object versioning on the container.
+See [Object Versioning](#object_versioning) for more information.

 **Request Data**

 The path specifies the account, container name and object name.